HugAgent: A Human Simulation Benchmark for Individual-Level Reasoning: Main Results

 \subsection{Overall Performance}

 Tables~\ref{tab:combined-human-synth-avg} summarize performance.
 We evaluate using the metrics introduced in Section~\ref{sec:evaluation}.
-For \textbf{belief-state inference}, best-performing LLMs approach but do not match human accuracy, trailing by 4--6 points.
-Open-source LLaMA and Qwen rival GPT-4o, while smaller or less aligned models lag significantly.
-For \textbf{belief dynamic update}, gaps are larger: models frequently mispredict the direction of stance change or fail to adjust reason weights, yielding higher error than human baseline.
+For \textbf{belief state inference}, best-performing LLMs approach but do not match human accuracy, trailing by 4--6 points.
+Open-source \texttt{LLaMA} and \texttt{Qwen} rival \texttt{GPT-4o}, while smaller or less aligned models lag significantly.
+For \textbf{belief dynamics update}, gaps are larger: models frequently mispredict the direction of stance change or fail to adjust reason weights, yielding higher error than human baseline.